-WSOP.com seems to be the most serious candidate as the company has already announced their intention to enter Pennsylvania before summer of 2021.
+With two of the rooms on the partypoker US network now live, WSOP.com seems to be the most serious candidate to come next as the company has already announced their intention to enter Pennsylvania before summer of 2021.
 Caesars Interactive has partnered up with 888 to offer a brand new and innovative gaming client across all regulated states, so PA will likely benefit from this partnership as well.

-Finally, there is GGPoker.
+There is also GGPoker.
 One of the leaders in the international online poker markets seems to have its eyes set on Pennsylvania.
 Their software has already been approved by the PGCB, but the company still has some length to go as they would first need to find a land-based partner in the state.

-The launch of GGPoker PA would be of great significance in the grand scheme of things, but it is still unclear if the operator plans to launch under its own brand or if they will do it through a partnership with another brand, creating a new, US-specific room.
+The launch of GGPoker PA would be of great significance in the grand scheme of things, but it is still unclear if the operator plans to launch under its own brand or if they will do it through a partnership with another brand, creating a new, US-specific poker site.

-With PokerStars being the only currently active operator in Pennsylvania, tournament players are limited to what the operator has to offer in terms of series and competitions.
+With PokerStars being the only active operator in Pennsylvania until May of 2021, tournament players were limited to what this particular operator had to offer in terms of series and competitions.

 So far, the room has organized the Pennsylvania Championship of Online Poker (PACOOP), with more than 50 events and the guaranteed prize pool across all tournaments well exceeding $1,000,000.
 The 2020 PACOOP Main Event featured a $200,000 guarantee.

-It is fair to say that PSPA has set the bar pretty high, so newcomers to the market will have their work cut out for them.
-If rooms like BetMGM or partypoker want to attract players their way once they go live, they will need to offer series that feature similar numbers.
+It is fair to say that PSPA has set the bar pretty high, so newcomers to the market, BetMGM PA and Borgata Poker PA have their work cut out for them.
+If they want attract players their way, they will need to offer series that feature similar numbers.

 While PokerStars definitely has the experience on its side when it comes to organizing large online events, aspiring operators have one thing working for them, and that’s the size of the market.
 Pennsylvania has a massive potential pool of players, so hosting extensive MTT series with big guarantees should not be a huge risk and it would be a major marketing move to get their foot in the door early on.

-Depending on what you are looking for exactly, PA poker rooms offer some interesting bonus options for new players.
+Depending on what you are looking for exactly, PA poker sites offer some interesting bonus options for new players.

 PokerStars PA gives you two options.
 You can either go for the standard welcome bonus of 100% up to $600 or get $30 worth of free funds to use (cash and tournament tickets) when depositing $20 or more.
 So, newcomers to online poker have a nice option to get them started and provide them with some extra funds to use as they figure things out.